ezsystems/commerce-documentation/docs/guide/search/search_cookbook/custom_search.md

         );
         $eshopQuery->addFacet($productFacet);

         // 8.
-Finally we perform the search.
+Perform the search
         $productSearchResult = $searchService->searchProducts($eshopQuery, new SearchContext());

         // 9.
-The hits could be found here
+The hits can be found here
         $numberOfHits = $productSearchResult->numFound;

         // 10.
 The search results can be found in this array: